-UNITED STATES BANKRUPTCY COURT LOCAL BANKRUPTCY RULES DISTRICT OF HAWAII Amended August 1, 2013

-- (2) Need to File Administrative Claim.
+(2) Need to File Administrative Claim.
 A debtor's attorney must file a request for payment of an administrative expense for compensation and reimbursement of expenses to be paid through plan distributions.
-The request may be made by filing in the claims register a request substantially conforming to the local form (Request for Payment of Administrative Expense: Compensation for Debtor's Attorney in Chapter 13 Case [hib\3070-2a2]). - (b) Arrearage Portion of Secured Claim.
+The request may be made by filing in the claims register a request substantially conforming to the local form (Request for Payment of Administrative Expense: Compensation for Debtor's Attorney in Chapter 13 Case).

+(b) Arrearage Portion of Secured Claim.
 Notwithstanding Bankruptcy Rule 3002(a), the holder of a secured claim must file a timely proof of claim in accordance with Bankruptcy Rule 3002(c) in order to receive plan distributions for a prepetition arrearage or default.
 If the plan provides for payment of an "arrearage," the trustee shall make a distribution according to the amount stated on the proof of claim as "Amount of arrearage and other charges at time case filed included in secured claim," unless the court orders otherwise.
-The trustee will make no distribution on the secured portion of a claim that states the amount of the arrearage is \$0.00, none, or the like, or if the arrearage amount is left blank. - (c) Untimely Claims.
+The trustee will make no distribution on the secured portion of a claim that states the amount of the arrearage is \$0.00, none, or the like, or if the arrearage amount is left blank.

+(c) Untimely Claims.
 Unless the court orders otherwise, claims filed after the time periods stated in Bankruptcy Rule 3002(c) will not receive distributions under the plan.
-The court may consider a stipulation to allow an untimely claim without notice to other creditors if executed by the debtor and the trustee. - (d) Debtor's Duty to Examine and Object to Claims.
-Upon the expiration of the claims bar date for non-governmental creditors, the debtor is responsible for reviewing all claims and filing an objection to any claim with which the debtor disagrees and which has not yet been determined by the court. - (e) Trustee's Notice of Filed Claims and Intent to Make Distributions.
-The trustee must file and serve on the debtor and all creditors a notice of claims filed and intent to make distributions.
+The court may consider a stipulation to allow an untimely claim without notice to other creditors if executed by the debtor and the trustee.

+(d) Debtor's Duty to Examine and Object to Claims.
+Upon the expiration of the claims bar date for non-governmental creditors, the debtor is responsible for reviewing all claims and filing an objection to any claim with which the debtor disagrees and which has not yet been determined by the court.

+(e) Trustee's Notice of Filed Claims and Intent to Make Distributions.
+The trustee must file and serve on the debtor a notice of claims filed and intent to make distributions.
 The notice must list the claims filed and advise that distributions under the plan will be made according to the classification and amount of claims as filed, unless the court already has decided the value of collateral securing a debt, avoided a lien, or otherwise disallowed or modified a claim by specific order.
 The notice may state that the actual distributions will be subject to changes including, but not limited to, determinations of objections to claims, amended claims, stipulations allowing untimely claims, and awards of attorney compensation.
-The trustee shall serve the notice of claims filed and intent to make distributions by the later of: - (1) 28 days after the latest claims deadline stated in Bankruptcy Rule 3002(c), and - (2) 60 days after the entry of the plan confirmation order. - (f) Determination of Claimant's Address for Distribution.
+The trustee shall serve the notice of claims filed and intent to make distributions by the later of:

+- (1) 28 days after the latest claims deadline stated in Bankruptcy Rule 3002(c), and - (2) 60 days after the entry of the plan confirmation order.

+(f) Determination of Claimant's Address for Distribution.
 The trustee shall make distributions in accordance with the name and address of the claimant stated on the proof of claim, subject to any amendment, assignment, transfer, change of address, or any other information filed with the court as part of the individual case record.
 The trustee shall not make a distribution to a claimant or address other than that stated on the proof of claim unless the notice of a change is filed with the court.
-A claimant may give notice of an address change by filing a form substantially conforming to the local form (Notice of Change of Address (Proof of Claim) [hib\3070-2f]).
+A claimant may give notice of an address change by filing a form substantially conforming to the local form (Notice of Change of Address (Proof of Claim)).

-UNITED STATES BANKRUPTCY COURT LOCAL BANKRUPTCY RULES DISTRICT OF HAWAII Amended August 1, 2013